ONSgeo/sdg-11-3-1/README.md

 [Further detail on requirements for SGG 11.3.1 as specified by the UN.](https://unstats.un.org/sdgs/metadata/files/Metadata-11-03-01.pdf)

 ### Methodology

-1. Data pertaining to population for time periods 1, 2 and 3 are read in.
+1. Data pertaining to population for time periods 1, 2 and 3 are read.
 The columns of interest (containing total population of all ages) in each dataframe are renamed to include the sampling year and the index is set the the geography code.
 The columns of interest are taken as series' and concatenated to a dataframe.
 This resultant dataframe contains population counts for geographies for each of the three time periods sampled.

 2. Population growth rate for each geography is calculated between time periods 1 and 2 and 2 and 3 by ((ln recent pop - ln past pop) / n of years) in a columnwise fashion.
 The results for each geography are stored as series' and concatenated into a dataframe of population growth rates.

 3. Population numbers and population growth rates for each geography are combined into a comprehsive dataframe of population data required for each sampled time period.

 4. Data pertaining to landcover by urban areas for time periods 1, 2 and 3 are read in.
-If at this stage, if they need to be filtered (eg. if the data contains multiple types of land cover), this can be specified using a boolean flag and completed.
-Geography is set as the index and the series' are concatenated into a dataframe with containing land cover by urban areas for geogrpahies for each sampled time period.
+If at this stage, if they need to be filtered (eg. if the data contains multiple types of land cover), this is specified using a boolean flag and completed.
+Geography code is set as the index and the series' are concatenated into a dataframe with containing land cover by urban areas for geogrpahies for each sampled time period.

 5. Land consumption rate for each geography is calculated between time periods 1 and 2 and 2 and 3 by (((recent consumption rate - past consumption rate)/past)/ n of years) in a columnwise fashion.
 The results for each geography are stored as series' and concatenated into a dataframe of land consumption rates.